smaxtec/slate/source/index.html.md

 }
 ```

 This endpoint creates/updates an animal which is in the organisation with `organisation_id` and the `official_id`.
 If the animal is created or updated depends.
 If the animal with the provided `official_id` exists in the organisation, it gets updated.
 Otherwise the animal gets created.
-The animal response can be used as a input for thes call and just the parameters that are needed to be updated can be replaced.
+The animal response can be used as a input for these call and just the parameters that are needed to be updated can be replaced.

 **HTTP Request**